 - A wide range of photographic arts stakeholders including public and commercial galleries and mainstream and cutting edge professional, exhibiting artists

-- Open-access programmes include Fringe exhibitions and "Auckland Photo Day" and "Auckland Photo Blog" (online digital participation)
+- Open-access programmes include Satellite exhibitions and "Auckland Photo Day" and "Auckland Photo Blog" (online digital participation)

 - Representing cultural diversity through photographic exhibitions